Do you want to switch from Weebly to WordPress?

-Don’t forget to check the box next to ‘Download and import file attachments’ option.
-It will fetch images from your Weebly website into WordPress media library, so you can use them later.
+Don’t forget to check the box next to the ‘Download and import file attachments’ option.
+It will fetch images from your Weebly website into the WordPress media library so you can use them later.

 Congratulations, you have successfully imported content from your Weebly blog to WordPress.
-You can now go to posts, pages, and categories in WordPress admin area to see if all your content is there.
-Also check the media library to see the images imported from your Weebly site.
+You can now go to posts, pages, and categories in the WordPress admin area to see if all your content is there.
+Also, check the media library to see the images imported from your Weebly site.

 If the import process fails in the middle, then you can always run it again.
 The importer is smart enough to detect duplicate content and skip it.
-It will only import the content that didn’t import successfully in previous attempt.
+It will only import the content that wasn’t imported successfully in the previous attempt.

 If you were using a custom domain on your Weebly site (like yoursite.com), then you need to point it to your WordPress hosting provider.

-First you need to login to your Weebly account and go to the Domains page.
-Click on the domain name that you want to edit and then on domain settings page click on the change button next to nameservers option.
+First, you need to log in to your Weebly account and go to the Domains page.
+Click on the domain name that you want to edit, and then on the Domain Settings page, click on the ‘Change’ button next to the Nameservers option.

-Nameserver changes may take a while to propagate across internet.
-Once the changes take affect visitors will start seeing your WordPress site.
+Nameserver changes may take a while to propagate across the internet.
+Once the changes take effect, visitors will start seeing your WordPress site.

 If you were using a subdomain URL on your Weebly site (like http://example.weebly.com), then here is how you would setup redirect.